Frequently Asked Questions

 How do I pay rent?

 One-time and recurring online payments can be made through our RENTCafé resident portal.
 We currently accept online payments by credit card, debit card, or ACH (payments made from your checking account).
-You can pay your rent by mailing a personal check or with cash or cashier’s check through our walk-in payment system program.
+You can pay your rent by mailing a personal check or with cash or a cashier’s check through our walk-in payment system program.
 Additional payment options such as corporate checks may be available.
-Please contact the leasing office for specific details.
+Please contact your leasing team for specific details.

-If you are having trouble accessing your RENTCafé resident portal, please view our frequently asked questions or contact the management team on-site at your community for additional assistance.
+If you are having trouble accessing your RENTCafé resident portal, please contact the management team at your community for additional assistance.

 How do I renew my lease?